wamp-proto/wamp-proto/spec/README.md

 ### Publisher Exclusion

-By default, a *Publisher* of an event will not receive an event published itself, even when (also) subscribed to the `Topic` the *Publisher* is publishing to.
-This behavior can be overridden via `PUBLISH.Options.excludeme`.
+By default, a *Publisher* of an event will **not** receive an event published itself, even when subscribed to the `Topic` the *Publisher* is publishing to.
+This behavior can be overridden via `PUBLISH.Options.exclude_me|integer`.

+`PUBLISH.Options.exclude_me` must be a `integer` with value either `0` or `1`.
+When publishing with `PUBLISH.Options.exclude_me == 0`, the *Publisher* of the event will receive that very event also if it is subscribed to the `Topic` published to.

 *Example*

     [30, 239714735, {"exclude_me": 0}, "com.myapp.mytopic1", "Hello, world!"]

+In this example, the *Publisher* will receive the published event also, if it is subscribed to `com.myapp.mytopic1`.

 ### Exclude and Eligible

 A *Publisher* MAY restrict the receivers of an event beyond those subscribed via `PUBLISH.Options.exclude|list` and `PUBLISH.Options.eligible|list`.

-`PUBLISH.Options.exclude` is a list of WAMP session IDs providing an explicit list of (potential) *Subscribers* that won't receive a published event, even though they might be subscribed.
-In other words, a blacklist of (potential) *Subscribers*.
+`PUBLISH.Options.exclude` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Subscribers* that won't receive a published event, even though they might be subscribed.
+In other words, `PUBLISH.Options.exclude` is a blacklist of (potential) *Subscribers*.

-`PUBLISH.Options.eligible` is a list of WAMP session IDs providing an explicit list of (potential) *Subscribers* that are allowed to receive a published event.
-In other words, a blacklist of (potential) *Subscribers*.
+`PUBLISH.Options.eligible` is a list of WAMP session IDs (`integer`s) providing an explicit list of (potential) *Subscribers* that are allowed to receive a published event.
+In other words, `PUBLISH.Options.eligible` is a whitelist of (potential) *Subscribers*.

-The *Broker* will dispatch events published only to *Subscribers* that are not explicitly excluded and are explicitly eligible.
+The *Broker* will dispatch events published only to *Subscribers* that are not explicitly excluded via `PUBLISH.Options.exclude` **and** which are explicitly eligible via `PUBLISH.Options.eligible`.

 *Example*

     [30, 239714735,
 		{"exclude": [7891255, 1245751]},
 		"com.myapp.mytopic1", "Hello, world!"]

+The above event will get dispatched to all *Subscribers* of `com.myapp.mytopic1`, but NOT WAMP sessions with IDs `7891255` or `1245751` (and also not the publishing session).

 *Example*

     [30, 239714735,
 		{"eligible": [7891255, 1245751]},
 		"com.myapp.mytopic1", "Hello, world!"]

+The above event will get dispatched to WAMP sessions with IDs `7891255` or `1245751` only - but only if those are subscribed to the topic `com.myapp.mytopic1`.

 *Example*